Ballistics in crime scene investigation

 DEFINITION: Study of the motion, behaviors, effects, and impact signatures of projectiles.

-A ballistic body is any object used to exert force to make another object move or change in form, state, or direction.
-A bullet, for example, is a ballistic body when it is propelled by the sudden increase of pressure that takes place within a handgun or other firearm when the trigger is pulled and a discharge of explosive powder propels the bullet forward in a direction dictated by the barrel of the weapon.
+A ballistic body is any object in motion (such as a bullet) that moves under the influence of forces like gravity and air resistance after being launched.
+A bullet, for example, is a ballistic body when it is propelled by the sudden increase of pressure that takes place within a handgun or other firearm when the trigger is pulled, and a discharge of explosive powder propels the bullet forward in a direction dictated by the barrel of the weapon.
 When the bullet exits the weapon, it is subject to the laws of ballistics.
-As the projectile reaches its target, its velocity and cause distinctive entry and exit wounds.
+As the projectile reaches its target, its velocity and trajectory influence the characteristics of entry and exit wounds, though wound appearance can vary widely depending on multiple factors.

-The science of firearms is divided into four components: internal ballistics, transition ballistics, external ballistics, and terminal ballistics.
-Internal ballistics is the study of the forces that cause the acceleration of ballistic bodies; in the case of a bullet fired from a gun, internal ballistics is concerned with the detonation of the bullet, its discharge from the chamber, and its pathway through the barrel.
-Transition, or intermediate, ballistics is the study of the immediate effects on ballistic bodies as they leave the barrels of weapons; this area of ballistics focuses on forces such as air pressure, gravity, and air density, which act collectively on projectiles as their initial acceleratory force is reduced.
+The science of firearms ballistics is divided into three main components—internal, external, and terminal ballistics—with sources additionally recognizing transition (or intermediate) ballistics as a separate phase.
+Internal ballistics is the study of the forces that cause the acceleration of ballistic bodies; in the case of a bullet fired from a gun, internal ballistics is concerned with the ignition of the propellant, its discharge from the chamber, and its pathway through the barrel.
+Transition, or intermediate, ballistics is the study of the immediate effects on projectiles as they leave the barrel; this area of ballistics focuses on forces such as muzzle blast, air pressure, and initial yaw, which act collectively on projectiles as their initial acceleratory force is reduced.

 External ballistics is the study of projectiles’ flight through the air.
 This includes the examination of changes in velocity and trajectory of ballistic bodies during the time they are in flight from weapons to targets.
 The last component of basic ballistics, terminal ballistics, is concerned with the impacts of projectiles on the objects with which they come in contact.
 This includes the effects of impacts on projectiles themselves and the ways in which bullets penetrate various surfaces (including human flesh).